Islamic State threat could stiffen Japan PM Abe's stance on security

 "I don't think there will be any impact at all on Japan's diplomacy from this hostage, terror incident," ruling Liberal Democratic Party lawmaker Yoshiaki Harada told Reuters.
 "This sort of terror can occur any time.
 But given Abe's character, I am sure he will not flinch or weaken his fundamental policies."

-Abe surged to power for a rare second term in 2012, pledging to bolster Japan's defences and carve a bigger role for Tokyo on the global diplomatic and security stage.
+Abe surged to power for a rare second term in 2012, pledging to bolster Japan's defenses and carve a bigger role for Tokyo on the global diplomatic and security stage.

-He has visited over 50 countries to promote that policy, which includes easing a ban on exercising the right of collective self-defence, or militarily aiding an ally under attack.
+He has visited over 50 countries to promote that policy, which includes easing a ban on exercising the right of collective self-defense, or militarily aiding an ally under attack.

 That change, a reinterpretation of the pacifist constitution that must now be passed into law, was the most dramatic policy shift since Japan set up its post-war armed forces 60 years ago.
 Abe has made clear he would like to go further by eventually revising the charter itself, a politically tougher step.